jennie-n/calculator/README.md

-A calculator that performs all of the basic math operators
+A calculator that performs all of the basic math operators and has keyboard functions

 Currently usable in browser [here](https://jennie-n.github.io/calculator)